You Have the Power to Reduce Your Healthcare Costs

 A fracture is the most common sign of osteoporosis.
 As bones lose density, they become brittle and are easily broken.
 The first bones to be affected are those in the spine.
 Each year, 750,000 Americans are diagnosed with spinal compression fractures related to osteoporosis.
 Another 750,000 experience fractures of the shoulder, wrist or hip related to osteoporosis.

 Individuals with spinal compression fractures often lose height (think of your grandmother or great grandmother and how she seemed to grow shorter with each passing year).
-A condition commonly called ?dowager?s hump? is sign of advanced osteoporosis.
+A condition commonly called dowager’s hump is sign of advanced osteoporosis.

 Who’s at risk